The Recovery organization of Cherokee County

 A RECOVERY COMMUNITY ORGANIZATION

-The R.O.C.C. is an extension of Hopedealers Worldwide, a 501c3 non-profit corporation, that is led and governed by people in recovery, family members, friends, and allies.
+The R.O.C.C. is a 501c3 non-profit corporation, that is led and governed by people in recovery, family members, friends, and allies.
 It is a Recovery Community Organization (RCO) that mobilizes resources within and outside of the recovery community to make it possible for the recovery population to find long-term recovery.
 Each organization has a mission that reflects the particular issues and concerns of its community.
 All RCO’s share three core principles – recovery vision; authenticity of voice; and accountability to the recovery community.

 The R.O.C.C, its leaders, and members have a singular goal: enhancing the quantity and quality of support available to people seeking and experiencing long-term recovery from addiction.
-The focus is on the “solution” not a particular service or model of care.
+The focus is on the “solution”; not a particular service or model of care.
 We meet people where they are and support all pathways to recovery.

 What is a recovery community organization (RCO) ?